maple tree 2

 Ruppert Landscaping Logo

-We are approaching our first spring with our new landscape contractor, Ruppert.
+We approached our first spring (2024) with our new landscape contractor, Ruppert.
 Please be patient as we continue to bring them up to speed on new procedures, while maintaining the high quality of service that is expected within the Lochmere community.

 We couldn't be happier to have Ruppert on board to enhance and beautify our community.
 With their expertise in landscaping and commitment to excellence, Ruppert brings a fresh perspective and a passion for creating stunning outdoor spaces.
 Ruppert Landscape has been an industry-leading provider of commercial landscaping services for almost 50 years.
 The company prides itself on its strong culture, commitment to its employees, unmatched attention to its customers and giving back to the community.